gazebosim/docs/jetty/install_ubuntu_src.md

 # Source Installation on Ubuntu

-These instructions apply to Ubuntu Jammy (22.04) and Ubuntu Noble (24.04).
+These instructions apply to Ubuntu Noble (24.04).

 ## Install tools